How to start a moving company: 10 steps, costs, permits

 Required registrations:

-- State sales tax: Register to collect tax on moving services (varies by state)
+- State sales tax: Register to collect tax on moving services in your state

-- Payroll taxes: Set up if hiring employees for Social Security, Medicare, unemployment
+- Payroll taxes: Set up withholding for Social Security, Medicare, and unemployment if hiring employees

 - Local business taxes: Check city and county requirements for business operations